WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 ### BioNix - Software Engineering
 This project helps with reproducibility in the field of Bioinformatics.
 For more details see [BioNix project](student-bionix).

+### Imaging - Software Engineering and Data Science
+This project helps with the current work around automated processing to the High Performance Compute.
+For more details see [Imaging project](student-imaging).

 ## Other projects